bhavberi/react-native-user-avatar/CONTRIBUTING.md

 # Contributing to React Native User Avatar

 ## Development Process
+This is a fork of the project at https://github.com/avishayil/react-native-user-avatar.\

-I am an individual wokring on this project, all the work is public and presented on GitHub.
+I am an individual working on this project, all the work is public and presented on GitHub.

 ### Development workflow